 Evidence Gaps and Limitations

-There is a range of information about returns from the UK that is not included in the published Home Office statistics.
+Much information about returns is not included in the published Home Office statistics.
 Data on the reason for removal is limited to information on whether the person previously made an asylum claim and whether a person was a foreign national offender.
-There is no information regarding the immigration history of returnees, and so no counts of how many of those returned are illegal entrants, refused asylum applicants, visa overstayers, or who otherwise violated the conditions of their leave to remain in the UK.
+There is no information regarding the immigration history of returnees, and so no counts of how many of those returned are unauthorised entrants, refused asylum applicants, visa overstayers, or who otherwise broke the conditions of their leave to remain in the UK.

 - Home Office (2019a).
 How many people are detained or returned?
 Home Office.

-- Home Office (2019b).
+- Home Office (2020b).
 User guide to Home Office immigration statistics.
 London, UK: Home Office.

 - Independent Chief Inspector of Borders and Immigration (2019).
 An inspection of the Home Office’s approach to Illegal Working.
-London: ICIBI
+London: ICIBI.

-- Joint Select Committee on Human Rights (2019).
+- Joint Committee on Human Rights (2019).
 Windrush generation detention: Government response to the Committee’s Sixth Report of Session 2017–19.
 London, UK: House of Commons.

 - Migration Observatory briefing – Immigration Detention in the UK